ArnaudBD/starknet-spring-fellowship/challenge_1.md

 ---

 Now that we have a better understanding of these different concept, let's see how we can spot arbitrage opportunity !
-We've mentionned a the beginning of this challenge that such opportunities arise when the pools are unbalanced.
+We've mentionned at the beginning of this challenge that such opportunities arise when the pools are unbalanced.

 Suppose we are at block B and we have a pool $Pool(reserve_A,reserve_B)$ balanced which means that $f_{A \rightarrow B}(1) = P$ where $P$ is the real price on the market.
 Now suppose that someone do a trade, using our pool, with an amount $x$.
 Let's see how this moves the price !